pindellk/README-Made-Easy/README.md

 ## Contributing

-Feel free to submit bugs and feature requests to help improve this application
+Feel free to reach out about bugs or issues

 ## Tests